eyecantell/fileclip/README.md

 - **File and Directory Support**: Copies references to individual files or all files within directories (non-recursive by default).
 - **Clipboard Integration**: Uses native clipboard commands to copy file references or URIs, depending on the platform.
 - **Fallback for WSL/Containers**: In WSL or VS Code containers, falls back to copying `file://` URIs as text to the Windows clipboard for use in Windows applications.
+- **Container Support**: In VS Code containers, communicates with a Windows host service to copy native Windows file paths to the clipboard.

 ## Installation